dianadesiree/system-automation-scripts/README.md

 .file_organizer_metadata.txt
 ```

-This file can store:
+This file may contain:

-- Software name and version
+- software name and version
-- Author information
+- author information
-- Website and contact email
+- website and contact email
-- Timestamp of organization
+- timestamp of organization
-- Computer name and user name
+- computer name and user name
-- Copyright notice
+- copyright notice

-### Example: JSON Statistics Output
+### JSON Statistics Example

 The organizer also saves an `organization_stats.json` file containing: